return-STEM/programming-guides/guide/introcpp/conditionals.md

 }
 ```

-The syntax of the operator is : `condition ? if true : if false`

 Also, if we wanted to declare a variable and initialize it in a single line depending on something else, we would not really be able to do that with if/else.
 We would need a ternary operator to do something like this in the previous code: